aofarrel/BYOD-to-Terra/full_documentation.md

 Before moving your files to your notebook VM, consider if it is necessary.
 It might be more time-effective to adapt your notebook to use gsutil or [terra-noteook-utils](https://github.com/DataBiosphere/terra-notebook-utils) to query only the file names or some of their contents rather than downloading the entire file.
 For instance, [File Finder](https://github.com/DataBiosphere/BYOD-to-Terra/blob/master/File%20Finder.py) does not transfer the files it works upon from your workspace bucket, instead just querying Google for their file names.

-Generally speaking, you will only need to take a seperate step to move your files into your VM if you are using a Jupyter notebook that needs to parse an entire file.
+Generally speaking, you will only need to take a separate step to move your files into your VM if you are using a Jupyter notebook that needs to parse an entire file.

 If you are working with files behind DRS URIs, it is recommend to use [terra-noteook-utils](https://github.com/DataBiosphere/terra-notebook-utils)' functions of `drs.download()` and `drs.copy()` to transfer to the notebook VM/your workspace bucket respectively instead of the instructions below.